 How To Add Charts And Graphs To WordPress

-You’ve no doubt heard the old saying “a picture is worth a thousand words.”
-This certainly applies when you are presenting and explaining data.
+You’ve heard the old adage “a picture is worth a thousand words.”
+This is certainly true when you are trying to present and explain complex data.

-You can present data with tables, but if you want your audience to try and make sense of complex data with figures, percentages and comparisons more easily, then graphs and charts let you present data in a meaningful and intelligent way that can be quickly understood.
+You can use tables to present data, but if you want your audience to try and make sense of complex data with numbers, percentages and relationships quickly, then charts and graphs allow you to present your information in an intelligent and meaningful way that can be easily processed.

-Graphs and charts help you present complex data so your audience can more easily interpret it!
+Graphs and charts help you explain complex data so your audience can more easily interpret it!

 Need to add charts and graphs to WordPress?
-This tutorial shows you how to use the WordPress Visualizer plugin – a simple, easy to use and powerful tool that allows you to create, manage and insert appealing and dynamic charts and graphs into your WordPress posts and pages in just a few mouse clicks that:
+This step-by-step tutorial shows you how to use WP Visualizer – a simple, easy to use and powerful tool that lets you create, manage and embed mobile-responsive charts and graphs into your WordPress posts and pages in just a few mouse clicks that:

-- Lets you upload chart or graph data from your hard drive or an online source of data
+- Lets you add data from your hard drive or a web-based data source

-If you are displaying visual data like pie charts, comparison graphs or trending graphs that contain static information (e.g. historical data), an easier way to display the information is to create the graphs or charts using a desktop application, convert these into images and then simply add the image to your page or post.
+If you are displaying visual data like pie charts, comparison data or trending graphs containing static information (e.g. historical data), a simple method you can use is to create the graphs or charts using a desktop application, convert these into jpg or png images and then simply add your image to your post or page.

 Use WordPress Chart & Graph Plugins

-If you want to easily add dynamic bars and graphs to WordPress with no coding skills required, the easiest way to do this is to use a plugin.
+If you want to create dynamic bars and graphs in WordPress with no coding skills required, the easiest way to do this is to use a plugin.

-Fortunately, there is a great plugin for WordPress that is simple to install, easy-to-use and allows you to not only create beautiful and dynamic graphs and charts, it also lets you populate your charts and graphs with updateable data.
+Fortunately, there is a great free WordPress plugin that is simple to install, easy-to-use and allows you to not only create appealing and dynamic graphs and charts, it also lets you populate your charts and graphs with updatable data.

-You can install the plugin in your WordPress dashboard (we explain how to do this a little further below), or access and download the WordPress Visualizer plugin the WordPress free plugin repository using the link below:
+You can install the plugin inside your WordPress dashboard (see a little further down the page), or download Visualizer here:

 http://wordpress.org/plugins/visualizer